chmerdon/GradientRobustMultiPhysics.jl/docs/src/fems.md

 ## H1-conforming finite elements

-### P1 finite element
+### P0 finite element

 Piecewise constant finite element that has one degree of freedom on each cell of the grid.
+(It is masked as a H1-conforming finite element, because it uses the same transformations.)

 The interpolation of a given function into this space preserves the cell integrals.